 Materials Science is a highly interdisciplinary field based on perspectives from physics, chemistry, electronics, optics and biology.
 The Center for Materials Research (CMR) at NSU conducts pioneering research in materials science and engineering and provides graduate education on the master’s and doctoral levels.
-CMR research falls into four categories: Optics, Plasmonics and Meta-materials; Nano-materials and Nano-technology; Advanced Functional Materials and Devices; and Semiconductor Materials and Devices.
+CMR research falls into four categories: Optics, Plasmonics and Metamaterials; Nanomaterials and Nanotechnology; Advanced Functional Materials and Devices; and Semiconductor Materials and Devices.
 CMR researchers seek to understand fundamental science and develop new solutions for technical challenges.
-Through our cutting-edge research activities and facilities, CMR students are equipped and trained in the synthesis and characterization of new materials and the development of innovative devices.
+Through our cutting-edge research endeavors, internationally known faculty and working relationships with Research I institutions, national laboratories and the private sector, CMR students emerge equipped and trained in the synthesis and characterization of new materials and the development of innovative devices.

 Dr. Pradhan Receives SCHEV’s Outstanding Faculty Award

 Dr. Aswini Pradhan, professor of engineering, is among the recipients of the 2015 Outstanding Faculty Awards presented by the State Council of Higher Education for Virginia and Dominion Resources.
 The Outstanding Faculty Award is the Commonwealth's highest honor for faculty at Virginia's public and private colleges and universities and recognizes superior accomplishments in teaching, research and public service.

 Dr. Pradhan joined Norfolk State University in 2003 at the Center for Materials Research and Department of Optical Engineering in 2007.
 He is a leading scientist in the field of next-generation novel nanomaterials for energy, innovative electronics, and optics as well as biomedical applications.